sb2nov/mac-setup/Apps/Octave.md

 ### Homebrew official

-You can also install Octave from the offical Homebrew source using the method below.
+You can also install Octave from the official Homebrew source using the method below.

 Install `octave` from core Homebrew (which is available by default):